 The sump pump will have a device on it called the float, to let it know the level of water in the sump pit.
 When the float reaches a predetermined level, the sump pump starts and pumps the water out of the pit.
 The trick is to set the level of the float high enough so your pump isn't running all the time but low enough to be able to handle the water entering the pit.
 It may take a few tries to get it where you want.

 Test your Sump Pump

-Avoid discharging your sump pump to the sidewalk or driveway.
-During the winter months the sump pump can still discharge water from the ground.
-When the water makes its way to the sidewalk and freezes there is a risk of slipping for both pedestrians and vehicles.
+Avoid discharging your sump pump to the sidewalk or driveway to comply with the Drainage By-law.
+During the winter months the sump pump can still regularly discharge water to the ground surface.
+When the water makes its way to the sidewalk or the road and freezes there is a risk of slipping for both pedestrians and vehicles.

 The City of London has a Basement Flooding Grant Program that helps selected homeowners install a storm private drain connection/storm building sewer.
 This is a pipe that directs the sump pump discharge to the storm sewer under the road (if a storm sewer is available).
 This removes the sump pump discharge from the ground surface, alleviating icing and/or erosion issues.